whisperrnote/whisperrchat-b82a8ded/QUICK_START_WEB3.md

 │  [BLURRED BACKGROUND]                │
 │                                       │
 │  ╔════════════════════════════════╗  │
-│  ║  🔐 Welcome to WhisperChat    ║  │
+│  ║  🔐 Welcome to Tenchat    ║  │
 │  ║                                ║  │
 │  ║  📧 Enter your email           ║  │
 │  ║  ┌────────────────────────┐   ║  │